-Pitfalls in Planning Categories and Tags
+Pitfalls in Planning Categories vs Tags

 Please do not create a long, complex list of categories and subcategories.
 Keep categories simple, and use tags for the rest.

-For another, having too many categories makes navigation on your website a nightmare.
+Having too many categories makes navigation on your website a nightmare.

 So, what’s the most effective way for a website owner to use categories and tags?

 If a reasonable number of categories don’t cover it, maybe you need a second blog.
 I did this by dividing this website up to tighten the focus.
 My other site, on faith, is QuietTimes.Faith.

 Do these categories make sense for the topics you are covering?
 Would the average visitor be able to figure out your system at a glance?